Teen Dating Violence

 • What can I do if I experience or witness sexual harassment?

-• Physical violence – When a person hurts or tries to hurt a partner by hitting, kicking, or using another type of physical force.
+• Physical violence: When a person hurts or tries to hurt a partner by hitting, kicking, or using other physical force.

-• Stalking – Repeated, unwanted attention or contact that causes fear or concern for one’s own safety or the safety of someone close to the victim.
+• Stalking: Repeated, unwanted attention or contact that causes fear or concern for one’s safety or the safety of someone close to the victim.

-• Nearly 1 in 11 female teens, and about 1 in 15 male teens reported experiencing physical dating violence in the last year.
+• Nearly 1 in 11 female teens and about 1 in 15 male teens reported experiencing physical dating violence in the past year.

-• About 1 in 9 female and 1 in 36 male high school students reported experiencing sexual dating violence in the last year.
+• About 1 in 9 female and 1 in 36 male high school students reported experiencing sexual dating violence in the past year.

 • 26% of women and 15% of men experienced intimate partner violence for the first time before age 18.